sachem v.3 hi-end monoblock amplifier

 internal view (from front to back) and the power supply

-Although we are not the distributors of NORDOST, in all our trials of speaker cables, we have found this cable to be superior to all others we tried (some indecently expensive too) in terms of clarity, bass control and speed.
+We have no relationship with the NORDOST distributor (which allows us to be completely unbiased); therefore, the only reason we chose this cable is that, in all our trials of speaker cables, it turned out to be superior to all others we tried (including some indecently expensive ones) in terms of clarity, bass control, and speed.

-Indeed, there are technical reasons for its excellent performance, which, in my opinion, are due to outstanding electrical parameters: capacitance 23pF/m, inductance 0.55μH/m and the propagation is 90% speed of light!
+Indeed, there are technical reasons for its excellent performance, which, in my opinion, are due to outstanding electrical parameters: capacitance 23pF/m, inductance 0.55μH/m and the propagation at 90% speed of light!

-To discover the polarity of the accompanying Nordost cable, you have to look carefully at the external white plastic cladding.
-You will note that the plastic cladding of one wire is completely smooth and that the other one carries a line in relief along the middle.
-This marked wire is the positive and the smooth one is the negative.
+To discover the polarity of the accompanying Nordost cable, carefully examine its external white plastic cladding.
+You will note that the plastic cladding of one wire is completely smooth, while the other one has a line in relief along the middle.
+The marked wire is the positive, and the smooth one is the negative.

-Anyway, you are free to try other brands/types of cable, but whatever cables you decide upon, keep them as short as possible.
-To connect a speaker cable to the amplifier, it's up to you to do it via the professional NEUTRIK Speakon connectors (with an electrical current/contact rating of 40A RMS, just the best), or, alternatively, via the binding post, which is the easiest solution, but equally good.
+However, you are free to try other brands/types of cable, but whatever cables you decide upon, keep them as short as possible.
+To connect a speaker cable to the monoblock, you can either use the professional NEUTRIK Speakon connector, or the binding posts (the easiest solution and equally good).

-Be aware that sachem v.3 is NOT protected against speaker cable short circuits, which will “kill” the power stage of your amplifier instantly!
+In this regard, we must inform you that sachem v.3 features NO protection against speaker cable short circuits, which will “kill” the power stage of your amplifier instantly!

-Inevitably, protection measures introduce sonic compromises, so we have refused to adopt any, in the reasonable expectation that our customers, who are unlikely to be “hi-fi beginners”, will connect their speakers with the requisite care.
+Inevitably, protection measures introduce sonic compromises and performance limitations, so we have refused to adopt any, in the reasonable expectation that our customers, who are unlikely to be “hi-fi beginners”, will connect their speakers with the requisite care.

 Please note that the warranty will NOT cover the cost of addressing any problem caused by a short on the speaker cable.

 Safeguarding sachem v.3 from overheating is simple.
-Do not place the amplifiers within an unventilated enclosure, such as a closed cabinet or a cupboard.
-The monoblocks are best kept in an open area, on a hard surface, not on carpet or any other soft material that might block or restrict the vents underneath.
-Finally, and this is mandatory, the monoblocks must be kept OUT of direct sunlight, particularly the black version.
+Do not place the amplifiers within an unventilated enclosure, such as a closed cabinet or any piece of furniture.
+The monoblocks are best kept in open air, on a hard surface, not on carpet or any other soft material that might block or restrict the vents underneath.
+It's also mandatory to keep the monoblocks, especially the black version, OUT of direct sunlight.

-Until all the components in your system match the calibre of your new v.3 amps, your quest for sonic perfection will remain partially unfulfilled!
+So, until all the components in your system match the calibre of your new v.3 monoblocks, your quest for sonic perfection will remain partially unfulfilled!

 close view of the pure Class A driver stage (in centre)